Sign up to our mailing list to discover the future of beauty and wellness.

 Ashwagandha is an Ayurvedic adaptogen with recognised and potent anti-stress and anti-anxiety properties.
 It is also considered by scientists to show nootropic-like effects.
 The root extract has been used in Eastern medicinal practices for millennia, and is gaining ground in the West as a go-to for curing and preventing mood disorders, sleep problems and inflammatory conditions.

 Ashwagandha has GABA-mimicking effects on the brain, calming nervous activity and helping the brain to slow down and relax when necessary.
-Like gotu kola, ashwagandha supports the formation of dendrites and axons that facilitate neurotransmission and nervous communication.
+Ashwagandha supports the formation of dendrites and axons that facilitate neurotransmission and nervous communication.
 Ashwagandha also regulates the body’s stress hormone cortisol, and research shows it can help with several subsets of mental health including depression, anxiety, and insomnia as well as somatic and social dysfunction.

 Daily supplementation has been linked with reduced blood adrenaline levels, slower heart rate, fewer instances of stress-related illness, and a reduced likelihood of suffering adrenal fatigue or burnout.
 88% of people who supplemented with a clinical daily dose of 600mg of ashwagandha reported a reduction in anxiety over a six week period.